CryptoMasterDegen/CryptoMaster/README.md

-Hello I am CryptoMaster and this is my page!
+Hello I am CryptoMasterDegen and this is my page!
 I dont really develop too much mostly fork other people's gits and play with code.